tkofb/PolybarScripts/README.md

 # Weather API
-This weather script shows the weather given a locations longitudinal and latitudinal position
+This project is a Weather API designed to retrieve the current temperature of a location based on its longitude and latitude coordinates, a feature personally integrated into my Polybar configuration project.